redbadger/crux/docs/src/part-1/shell/android/android.md

 Under `File -> New -> New Module`, choose "Android Library" and give it the "Module name" `shared`.
-Set the "Package name" to match the one from your `/shared/uniffi.toml`, which in this example is `com.example.simple_counter.shared`.
+Set the "Package name" to match the one from your `/shared/uniffi.toml`, which in this example is `com.example.counter.shared`.

 Again, set the "Build configuration language" to `Groovy DSL (build.gradle)`.